ency98/utility-scripts/README.md

 # Bash utility scripts
-Various bash scripts to do various things
+Various bash scripts to do various things.
+Most are wrappers to do routine tasks where I keep forgetting basic command syntax, or to filter and prettify output of common tasks.

+Scripts are mostly slapped together with little thought, overly engineered, ham fisted, and often opnionated.

 ## random-64-char-hex.sh
 - Generate 24 random 64 character hex strings.